flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

-For user convenience, we define a ``--length`` (abbreviation: ``-l``) command-line option for specifying the length of vectors *X* and *Y* with a default of 1,000,000 elements.
+For user convenience, we define a ``--length`` (abbreviation: ``-l``) command-line option for specifying the length of vectors *X* and *Y* and with a default of 1,000,000 elements.
 To do so we declare a variable of type ``flecsi::program_option``, templated on the option type, which in this case is ``std::size_t``.
 We name the variable ``vector_length`` and define it within a ``flaxpy`` namespace, which other source files—of which there are none in this simple example—could import.  ``vector_length`` will be used at run time to